SergioAlberca/podcast-app/README.md

 10. Run `npm run test` to run the test suites.
 11. Run `npm run coverage` to generate the coverage folder.

+## Fixes

+Sometimes a podcast detail service (https://itunes.apple.com/lookup?id=1291058235&media=podcast&entity=podcastEpisode&limit=20) returns a CORS error and other times it works fine, I have tried this same call in postman and the same problem occurs, sometimes it works and sometimes it doesn't, to test the detail of a podcast I recommend browsing through some until the call is resolved well.

 ## Documentation

 - [Vite](https://vitejs.dev/) : Vite Next Generation Frontend Tooling.